SuperZooper3/HTN-Backend-Challenge/README.md

 - `time` (int): The time of the check-in event.
 - `volunteer_id` (int): The ID of the volunteer who checked in the participant (just a number for simplicity, but could be a foreign key to a `Volunteer` table in a real-world scenario).

-The `Boba` table has the following columns:
+The `BobaOrders` table has the following columns:

 - `id` (int): The unique identifier for the boba order.
 - `participant_id` (int): The ID of the participant, modeling a many-to-one relationship with the `Participant` table.